Boeing 787 fire at Boston airport renews safety concern

 Japan Airlines did not respond to several requests for comment.

-The Dreamliner is Boeing’s first jet to be made of carbon composites rather than aluminum, a change that lowers the plane’s weight and allows it to burn less fuel.
+The Dreamliner is Boeing’s first jet to be made of carbon composites rather than aluminium, a change that lowers the plane’s weight and allows it to burn less fuel.

 The jet was plagued by production problems that delayed initial delivery by 3-1/2 years.
 Boeing currently has nearly 800 unfilled orders for the plane and is ramping up production from five per month to 10 a month this year.